How to Stop Hackers in Their Tracks with Defender

-You can block IP addresses by adding these to Defender’s Blacklist.
+You can block IP addresses by adding these to Defender’s Blocklist.
 Users with those IP addresses won’t be able to visit your WordPress site and will be greeted instead with a customizable message.

 Defender lets you add any addresses you want to ban into its Blocklisted IPs section and supports both IPv4 and IPv6 formats.

 Alternatively, you can allow IP addresses and exempt users from the ban rules for login protection, 404 detection, or IP ban lists.